 As amazing as the gifts received in Baptism are, the service itself is quite simple and sweet.
 We typically perform baptisms during our Sunday morning or Monday evening worship services.
 We see Baptism as part of the life of the congregation and love for the whole congregation to celebrate each one.
 The family and sponsors gather with the pastor around the baptismal font up front.
 They read together through a short service of God's Word, prayer and then the baptism itself.
 It takes less than 10 minutes but is wonderfully rich in its eternal blessings.
 The actual baptism involves the sprinkling and pouring of water over the head of the candidate while God's Word is read.

-If you have even more questions about the Lutheran Church or the Christian faith we invite you to Contact one of our pastors.
+If you have even more questions about the Lutheran Church or the Christian faith we invite you to Contact our pastor.
 You can also go to the F.A.Q. for the LCMS which is a wonderful resource of questions and answers regarding Christian teachings and life's big questions.